Nothing Gets Past Andre Iguodala

 ESPN's Zach Lowe joins Howard Beck to talk all things NBA Finals, from Kawhi Leonard's impact to Kevin Durant's absence to how the series will impact free agency this summer.
 All on The Full 48.

-Every Team's Top Trade, Draft, and FA Target 🎯
+Warriors' Top Trade, Draft and FA Target 🎯